OwlH-net/OwlH-Documentation/source/main/install/ins-owlh-master.rst

 .. note::
-    Right now, our target is "owlhui" and "owlhmaster", our action is "install"
+    Right now, our target is "owlhui" and "owlhmaster", our action is "install".

 ::